DIVA-DIA/DIVA_Line_Segmentation_Evaluator/README.md

 - GREEN: Foreground pixel predicted correctly
 - RED: Foreground pixel that should have been in this (False negative)
 - BLUE: Foreground pixel does not belong to this line (False positive)
-- YELLOW: Foreground pixel which belong two multiple lines (even if one is the GT)
+- YELLOW: Foreground pixel which belong to another line

 Polygon colors are assigned depending on the total pixel precision and recall for the corresponding line: